 All pregnant women should be tested for HIV as early as possible in pregnancy.
-Repeat testing is recommended in the third trimester for pregnant women with initial negative tests who are known to be at risk of acquiring HIV, live in an area with a high HIV prevalence, or receive care at a facility with a high HIV incidence.
+Repeat testing is recommended in the third trimester for pregnant women with initial negative tests who are at risk of acquiring HIV, live in an area with a high HIV prevalence, or receive care at a facility with a high HIV incidence.

-HIV-exposed infants should be tested for HIV infection at birth and specialty care for follow-up testing and treatment.
+HIV-exposed infants should be tested for HIV infection at birth and seek specialty care for follow-up testing and treatment.

 All pregnant women with HIV should receive antiretroviral therapy (ART), as early as possible in the pregnancy, regardless of CD4 count or viral load.
-ART should be administered during the antepartum, intrapartum, and postpartum periods, as well as prophylaxis treatment to the neonate.
+ART should be administered during the antepartum, intrapartum, and postpartum periods, as well as prophylaxis for the neonate.

 Breast-feeding is not recommended in resource-rich settings unless replacement feeding is not possible or feasible.